 This might have something to do with the fact that in 2017, EIG downsized Bluehost’s staff by 440 employees.
 Laying off 440 employees out of a total of 750 has obviously had consequences in the quality of service they offer.

-As seen from the above test, HostGator and Bluehost Live chat are exceptionally fast.
-However, the main problem is not the same speed, but their teams lack qualified expertise in technical subjects.
+As seen from the above test, Bluehost’s live chat is exceptionally fast.
+However, the main problem is not the speed, but the fact that their team lacks qualified expertise in technical subjects.

 Bluehost vs HostGator twitter user reviews and reaction